-- (a) not all Directors participated in continuous professional development; - (b) an independent non-executive Director did not attend the AGM held in the Year; and - (c) the management do not provide all Directors with monthly updates. - C.1.4 The Directors consider that briefing received from the Company Secretary is sufficient for them to render their contribution to the Board. - C.1.6 He was away on a business trip on the date of AGM. - D.1.2 Management consider that quarterly updates and periodic instant updates when developments arising out of the ordinary business instead of monthly updates are sufficient for the Board to discharge its duties.
+- (a) not all Directors participated in continuous professional development; - (b) two independent non-executive Directors did not attend the AGM held in the Year; and - (c) the management do not provide all Directors with monthly updates. - C.1.4 A Director considers that briefing received from the Company Secretary is sufficient for him to render his contribution to the Board. - C.1.6 They were away on business trips on the date of AGM. - D.1.2 Management consider that quarterly updates and periodic instant updates when developments arising out of the ordinary business instead of monthly updates are sufficient for the Board to discharge its duties.
 Management is also available to address any inquiries from the Directors.